redhat-openinfra-lab/openinfra-docs/docs/CephInstallation.md

     ![Router Screenshot](images/hextupleo-horizon2.png)

+5. Associate a Floating IP to each instance; select Compute->Instances.
+In the Actions dropdown column, select *Associate Floating IP*.
+Select an IP address from the dropdown, select the IP of the ceph-frontend network, click *Associate*.

+6. Start each instance; In the Actions colume, select *Start Instance* for each node in the cluster.

-5. To access your instance, ssh as the cloud-user.
+To access your instance, ssh as the cloud-user using these floating IP addresses.
 Make sure you are connected to the NA-SSA VPN.

 ## Ceph v5.
 Installation